Top 10 Best NBA Three Point Shooters

 - Seven All-Star appearances

-Another still-active player, Damien Lillard is already a legend in the three-point shooting world.
-As of February 2023, Damien Lillard sits in sixth all-time in three-pointers made, with 2,315.
-He has done that while making 37.21% of his three-point attempts.
+Another still-active player, Damian Lillard is already a legend in the three-point shooting world.
+As of the 2023 season, Damian Lillard sits sixth in all-time three-pointers made, with 2,387.
+He has done that while making 37.2% of his three-point attempts.
 Another top 10 pick in the draft, Lillard was taken sixth overall by the Portland Trail Blazers in 2012 out of Weber State.

 Lillard has since played his entire 11-year career with the Trail Blazers thus far.
 In that time, he has made seven All-Star teams, six All-NBA teams, and was the 2013 NBA Rookie of the Year.
 Additionally, he is yet another member of the NBA’s 75th Anniversary team.
 Like Harden, Lillard has a great chance to climb even higher on the all-time three-pointers list before his career is over.